Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/File-Format/DataTypes.md

     - This is the number of seconds since `1st January 2024`.
     - Max year 2160.

-## PackageState
+## PackageStateChange

-!!! info "Represents the state of a package in the loadout."
+!!! info "Represents the change in state of a package in the loadout."

     - Size: 3 bits
     - Possible values: 0-7

-`PackageState` is defined as:
+`PackageStateChange` is defined as:

 - `0`: `Removed`.
 The package was removed from the loadout.
 - `1`: `Hidden`.
 The package was hidden from the loadout.
 - `2`: `Disabled` (Default State).
 The package was disabled in the loadout.
 - `3`: `Added`.
 The package was added to the loadout.
 - `4`: `Enabled`.
 The package was enabled in the loadout.

+## PackageState

+!!! info "Represents the current state of a package in the loadout."

+    - Size: 32 bits

+`PackageState` is defined as a bit-packed flag enum:

+- `0x01`: `Hidden`.
+The package is hidden from view in the loadout.
+- `0x02`: `Enabled`.
+The package is disabled in the loadout.

+Multiple flags can be combined to represent different states.
+For example:

+- `0x00`: The package is visible and disabled.
+- `0x01`: The package is hidden and disabled.
+- `0x02`: The package is visible and enabled.
+- `0x03`: The package is hidden and enabled.

+!!! note "The absence of the `Enabled` flag implies that the package is disabled."

 ## SortingMode